arthurdent75/SimpleScheduler/README.md

 Take a look at the [MQTT.MD](https://github.com/arthurdent75/SimpleScheduler/blob/master/asset/MQTT.MD "MQTT.MD") file to know more.

 ### Retry on unavailable
 By default, SimpleScheduler will retry 3 times if an entity is unavailable.
 The first retry attempt happens after 5 seconds, then every minute.
 You can change the number of retries in the addon options.
+The valid range is 0 to 5.

 ### Hidden scheduler details
 When you have a lot of schedulers the view can become messy.
 As a default, all the scheduler details are hidden, so you can have a clear look.